Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 another depending on the fields used by the tracker.
 The submission form can also vary according to the permission level.
 Depending whether you are a project member or an ordinary registered user the artifact fields displayed on the screen may differ.
-As an example, on ?, the bug submitter using the form is probably a project member because giving access to the "Assigned to" field to an ordinary registered user doesn't make much sense.
+As an example, on `A sample artifact submission screen`_, the bug submitter using the form is probably a project member because giving access to the "Assigned to" field to an ordinary registered user doesn't make much sense.
 It is very unlikely that users external to the project